voxeet/comms-sdk-react-native/docs/interfaces/internal.AudioProcessingOptions.md

 [internal](../modules/internal.md).AudioProcessingOptions

-The AudioProcessingOptions interface gathers parameters The AudioProcessingOptions model includes the AudioProcessingSenderOptions model responsible for enabling and disabling audio processing.
+The AudioProcessingOptions interface is responsible for enabling and disabling audio processing.

 ## Table of contents